-APMdigest is an online publication and industry-wide blog that covers Application Performance Management (APM), Business Service Management (BSM), End User Experience Management (EUEM), IT Operations Analytics (ITOA), Log Analysis, Performance and Availability Monitoring, Network Performance Management (NPM), Application Testing, and related technologies.
-APMdigest also focuses on the performance related aspects of topics such as virtualization, cloud, big data and DevOps.
+APMdigest is a community blog that covers IT performance, including Application Performance Management (APM), Digital Performance Management (DPM), Business Service Management (BSM), IT Service Management (ITSM), IT Operations Management (ITOM), End User Experience Management (EUEM), IT Operations Analytics (ITOA), Log Management, Performance and Availability Monitoring, Network Performance Management (NPM), Application Testing, and related technologies.
+APMdigest also focuses on the performance related aspects of topics such as digital transformation, e-commerce, virtualization, cloud, big data and DevOps.

-APMdigest is more than just an online magazine.
+APMdigest is more than an online magazine or news site.
 It is a community in the Application Performance Management space where analysts and consultants, users and vendors come together to discuss and debate the industry's hot topics, inform and educate each other, and ultimately strengthen and advance the APM market.

-Since its launch in 2010, APMdigest has featured original content from and interviews with today's leading APM innovators including AppDynamics, Dynatrace and New Relic; all the largest APM vendors including BMC, CA Technologies, HP and IBM; and the industry's leading consultants and analysts.
+Since its launch in 2010, APMdigest has featured original content from and interviews with all of today's leading APM innovators; all the largest APM vendors including CA Technologies and IBM; and the industry's leading consultants and analysts.

 The following is a guide to the different content sections APMdigest offers:

-The BSM Blog: An APMdigest blog featuring content from non-vendor industry experts, such as analysts and consultants.
+The BSM Blog: An APMdigest blog featuring content from non-vendor industry experts, such as analysts, consultants and users.

 Vendor Forum: An APMdigest blog featuring content from technology vendors in APM and a variety of related technology markets.

-Industry News: News from APM and related markets, including new product releases and other vendor announcements, analyst research, and general industry analysis.
+Industry News: News from APM and related markets, including new product releases and other vendor announcements.

 White Papers: Downloads of white papers, eBooks, reports and other APM-related documentation available to the IT community.

-Webinars: Upcoming and on-demand webinars educating the IT community on a variety of APM-related topics.
+Webinars: Upcoming and on-demand webinars educating the IT community on a variety of APM-related topics and products.

 Free Tools: Downloads of free tools and free trials related to APM.

-Editor Blog: Pete Goldin's blog covering news about the APMdigest and APM Buyers Guide websites such as new sponsors, new bloggers and new features of the sites.
+Editor Blog: Pete Goldin's blog covering news about APMdigest such as new sponsors, new bloggers and new features of the site.

-The BSM Blog features several of the industry's most respected experts in Business Service Management (BSM), Application Performance Management (APM), ITSM, ITIL and all related areas.
+The BSM Blog features several of the industry's most respected experts in Application Performance Management (APM), ITSM and all related areas.
 Bloggers on The BSM Blog include analysts and consultants, APM users, and APMdigest Editor and Publisher Pete Goldin, providing valuable insight into the industry and technology.

 If you would like to join The BSM Blog, Contact Pete Goldin.
 If you are a technology vendor, however, please check out the Vendor Forum below.

-The APMdigest Vendor Forum was established to give vendors of APM, BSM, EUEM, ITOA, NPM, Performance and Availability Monitoring, Log Analysis, Application Testing, and related technologies an opportunity to share their views with the IT community in an objective venue.
+The APMdigest Vendor Forum was established to give vendors of APM, BSM, EUEM, ITOA, NPM, Performance and Availability Monitoring, Log Management, and related technologies an opportunity to share their views with the IT community in an objective venue.
 All commentary in Vendor Forum blogs is intended to be objective, vendor-neutral and non-promotional content to educate and enlighten our readers.

 All vendors in APM and related market spaces are welcome to blog on the Vendor Forum.
-APMdigest Gold Sponsors are eligible to open up to 10 blogging accounts in the Vendor Forum.
-APMdigest Silver Sponsors are eligible for 4 accounts.
+APMdigest Sponsors are eligible to open multiple blogging accounts in the Vendor Forum.
 Non-sponsors are allowed one account per company.

 Contact Pete Goldin to register for a blogging account.